Rent safe and private dog parks hosted by locals

 According to the Friends of Dog Mountain, this dog park is set on 150 acres on a mountain top location in St. Johnsbury, Vermont.
 The grounds are always open to people and their dogs who can roam freely off leash while exploring hiking trails, dog ponds, and unique artwork.
 It’s an especially popular road trip destination.

-What some visitors have had to say about Dog Mountain:
+What People are Saying About Dog Mountainhave had to say about Dog Mountain:

 • Address: 601 West Montrose Avenue, Chicago, Illinois